 In order to stay competitive, we will need to continue to hire highly talented executives, engineers, and research and development personnel to support our planned growth.
 We have experienced, and we expect to continue to experience, delays and limitations in hiring and retaining highly skilled individuals with appropriate qualifications.
 We intend to continue to hire foreign nationals, particularly as we expand our operations internationally.
-We have had, and expect to continue to have, difficulty in obtaining visas permitting entry into the United States for several of our key personnel, which disrupts our ability to strategically locate our personnel.
+We have had, and expect to continue to have, difficulty in obtaining visas permitting entry into the United States, and delays in obtaining visas permitting entry into other key countries, for several of our key personnel, which disrupts our ability to strategically locate our personnel.
 If we lose the services of any of our key executives or a significant number of our engineers, it could disrupt our ability to implement our business strategy.
 Competition for executives and qualified engineers can be intense, especially in Silicon Valley where we are principally based.